cvat-ai/cvat/README.md

 ### Stop all containers

-The command below will stop and remove containers and networks created by `up`.
-See documentation for [docker-compose down](https://docs.docker.com/compose/reference/down/) for more details.
+The command below will stop and remove containers, networks, volumes, and images created by `up`.

 ```bash
 docker-compose down